Dates & Prices

 Along with stills Jack has featured and filmed for many TV programmes such as Springwatch, Countryfile, The One Show and Wild Britain.
 He currently teaches photography at Nottingham Trent University and a part time lecturer at The University of Nottingham.

-We’re excited to offer a new short break in Dorset with Jack Perks, to explore at leisure the wonderful area of Arne, as featured on BBC Winterwatch & Autumnwatch.
+We’re excited to offer a summer holiday in Dorset with Jack Perks, to explore at leisure the wonderful area of Arne, as featured on BBC Winterwatch & Autumnwatch.

 Arne is like a slice of the Mediterranean that’s been put into southern England!
 At 550 hectares it features many habitats from woodland, scrub, coastal mudflats, reed beds, sandy beaches and ponds but is most associated with heathland.
 Because of the variety of habitats Arne is home to a great diversity of wildlife and thousands of species have been recorded.